excel

 Jump to

 Merging data from multiple sheets in Excel is a common task that can streamline analysis and reporting.
-This process can involve techniques like VLOOKUP, INDEX-MATCH, or Power Query for more complex tasks.
+This process typically requires mastering complex functions like VLOOKUP, INDEX-MATCH, or Power Query.

 Combining Multiple Sheets in Excel